hunter-teacher-cert/csci70900-staging/daily/README.md

   - Confident in your skills/knowledge? _See how well you can explain it._

 - SUGGESTED WORKFLOW:
-  - Designate "slacker" to interact with slack.
+  - Designate "slacker" to interact with slack. (esp. #java-fu and #replit-fu for now...)
   - Designate "driver" to screenshare and type.
   - All parties dialogue as you compose code.
   - Think about who you will designate as presenter, should you demo to entire cohort.